UberDever/vetochka/docs/grammar.md

 - TODO(don't need them for now) ~~Operator: any token from the list `+ - * /`~~
 - Symbol: any other token

+Comments: simplest line comments, start with `--` on the word boundaries.

 Note that this simple tokenization requires further parsing and encoding.

 ## Language